 Visit the Jardin des Tuileries Christmas Market now, and you can expect to find winter favourites such as an ice skating rink, over a hundred chalets selling all manner of French cuisine foodstuffs, gifts, and wine, as well as plenty of fairground rides.
 The park is even home to the largest Christmas tree in Paris!
 In total, there are over 100 Bavarian-style wooden chalets, serving up a whole range of traditional goods and produce.

-The focus of the biggest Christmas market in Paris this year is on French produce, with 80% of the edible products, crafts, and artisanal gifts for sale originating in l’Hexagon.
+The focus of the biggest Christmas market in Paris this year is on French produce, with 80% of the edible products, crafts, and artisanal gifts for sale originating in l’Hexagone.
 For those who are looking for a more traditional take on Christmas markets, there’s sever beautiful carousels which make for perfect photos.
 For even more merry-go-rounds, here’s a guide to finding the best carousels in Paris.

 How to visit the Jardin des Tuileries Christmas Market

 The closest metro stations are Tuileries (line 1) and Concorde (line 1, 8 & 12).
-In 2019, the market was open from November the 24th up until the 6th of January, the market is held in the Jardin des Tuileries in the 1st arrondissement of the city.
+In 2019, the market was open from November the 14th 2019 up until the 5th of January 2020, the market is held in the Jardin des Tuileries in the 1st arrondissement of the city.
 Entrances to the market can be found at various points around the park; along Rue de Rivoli, at Place de la Concorde, and in the park itself to name but a few.